 Using reliable anti-malware software like Norton 360 Deluxe is an essential part of your cybersecurity arsenal.
 Not only will it help protect you from keyloggers, but it will also help keep ransomware, viruses, and other malware off your device.
 Plus, it features a built-in VPN to encrypt your internet connection and help keep your online activity private.

 Below are answers to some of the most commonly asked questions regarding keyloggers.

 Is a keylogger illegal?

-While keylogging tools are not illegal in and of themselves, they are often used in an illegal manner by cyberattackers, identity thieves, or other malicious users to surreptitiously steal information or track activity without user consent.
+While keylogging tools are not necessarily illegal, they are often used illegally by cybercriminals, identity thieves, or other malicious actors to surreptitiously steal information or track activity without someone’s consent.